DeepLeau/space_invaders/README.md

 ## Future Aspirations

-This 2D version of Space Shooter ECS is a precursor to a **3D Space Shooter project** developed in Unity using **Unity DOTS (Data-Oriented Technology Stack)**.
+This 2D version of Space Invaders is a precursor to a [**3D Space Invaders project**](https://github.com/DeepLeau/space_invaders_unity/tree/main) developed in Unity using **Unity DOTS (Data-Oriented Technology Stack)**.
 While the 3D version is currently non-functional, it demonstrates the ambition to bring the ECS paradigm into a 3D environment.

 ## Getting Started